toepump/toepump.github.io/content/posts/rmpc.md

 rmpc config > ~./.config/rmpc/config.ron
 ```

-3. Ensure that your `address` parameter matches the address you configured for `mpd`.
+3. In the config file, just ensure that your `address` parameter matches the address you configured for `mpd`.

 ```conf
 ...